July 8-11, 2026

 for Anaplastologists

-Course begins with a one-hour live Zoom demonstration led by technical experts from Maxon ZBrush, includes a showcase of the iPad version of ZBrush.
+Course begins with a one-hour live Zoom demonstration led by Paul Gaboury, technical expert from Maxon ZBrush, includes a showcase of the iPad version of ZBrush.
 Followed by a series of hands-on exercises with Juan Garcia, CCA, where participants can follow along.

 Course held in Mac Computer Lab equipped with Maxon ZBrush and Wacom pressure sensitive pens.
 Teaching covers common workflows such as importing/aligning 3D scan or CT data, methods for cropping/mirroring/Boolean operations/achieving thin margins/shell creation, and preparing models via Scale Master, Decimation Master and 3D Print Hub for final 3D printing.